WHY SHOULD I MIGRATE TO MAGENTO 2?

 HIGHER VULNERABILITY TO POTENTIAL ATTACKS AND NO SUPPORT

 The number and availability of Magento 1 developers will be gradually decreasing.
-In that case, hourly rates might increase.
+In that case, hour rates might increase.
 After all, there will be a very little number of specialists who will work with this legacy technology, and they will charge accordingly.

 No support, attack vulnerability and further forced investment will lead to a so-called “code debt”, which will be more and more expensive to pay for.
 Magento 1 development, at overpriced hour rates, will be cost-ineffective at some point.
 That’s why it’s further consequences might be really crucial from a business point of view.

-FROM INQUIRY TO QUOTATION
+FROM INQUIRY TO VALUATION

 - 1. Store audit - list of present functionalities and features